betterwebleon/international-list/README.md

 <code>https://<i></i>raw.githubusercontent.com/metaphoricgiraffe/tracking-filters/master/trackingfilters.txt</code><br>

 *International List is in the fourth row, however it is recommended to add all of the URL's to uBlock Origin.*<br>
-After you paste the link(s), first click on the "Parse" button below the text area.
-Then click on "Apply changes" button (in the upper right corner).
-After that click on "Update now" button (on the top left).
+After you paste the link(s), first click on the "*Parse*" button below the text area.
+Then click on "*Apply changes*" button in the upper right corner.
+After that click on "*Update now*" button on the top left.

 ###3.
 Recommended browser
 **[Mozilla Firefox](https://www.mozilla.org/firefox/new/)**